mitranim/simple-pjax/readme.md

 ## ToDo

 Need to make a demo.
-For now, you can check it out on the [stylific documentation](http://mitranim.com/stylific/) or my [home page](http://mitranim.com/).
+For now, you can check it out on [stylific documentation](http://mitranim.com/stylific/) or my [home page](http://mitranim.com/).